kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - assigning a username to each player in multiplayer mode

-As a user who wants to play with others, I shall have a username, so that I can recognize myself and distinguish among my opponents.
+As a user who wants to play with others, I must have a username, so that I can recognize myself and distinguish among my opponents.

 - two players cannot share a username in one game

-As a user who wants to player with others, I shall have a unique username in a multiplayer environment, as otherwise, it would be impossible to tell apart two players with identical usernames.
+As a user who wants to player with others, I must have a unique username in a multiplayer environment, as otherwise, it would be impossible to tell apart two players with identical usernames.

 - short timing for answering the questions

-As a player in a multiplayer game, I shall have just a few seconds to answer the question, as this is supposed to game of both knowledge and speed.
+As a player in a multiplayer game, I must have just a few seconds to answer the question, as this is supposed to game of both knowledge and speed.

 - 20 different activities stored in the database

-As a player, I shall be asked questions about different activities' consumption rates, as that would improve the game drastically in terms of interest and curiosity.
+As a player, I must be asked questions about different activities' consumption rates, as that would improve the game drastically in terms of interest and curiosity.

 - ranking/leaderboard presented at the end of each multiplayer game

-As a player who has just finished a game, I shall be able to see how my opponents have scored in total after a game, and also, how I placed among them so that I can stay motivated to learn and to re-match them to do better (or to defend the first place if already on top).
+As a player who has just finished a multiplayer game, I must be able to see how my opponents have scored in total after a game, and also, how I placed among them so that I can stay motivated to learn and to re-match them to do better (or to defend the first place if already on top).

 ### Should: